 Learn More About Arm Lift Surgery

-If you’d like to learn more about arm lift surgery, please watch our educational video below.
+If you’d like to learn more about this surgery, please watch our educational video below.
 Just select the procedure from the dropdown video menu below.
-You can also learn more about arm lift surgery from the American Society of Plastic Surgeons.
+You can also learn more from the American Society of Plastic Surgeons.
 The American Society of Aesthetic Plastic Surgery is also a good source of information about arm lift surgery.
 Dr. Carney is a member of both medical societies.

 Individual results may vary.